-This command backs up the configuration data for the mcmd agents on the hosts specified in host_list for the site named site_name.
+This command backs up the configuration data for the mcmd agents on the hosts specified in host_list with the --hosts option (short form: -h) for the site named site_name.
 If no host names are specified, all agents of the site are backed up.
 If no site_name is given, only the agent that the mcm client is connected to is backed up.